axeltz-IACREATOR/Nova-AI/README.md

 # Nova-AI
-Nova AI He'll help you with everything you need!
+Nova AI will help you with anything!